aaron-nuy/DLL_Injector_GUI/README.md

 # Build Insctructions

-  Built with wxWidgets static libraries
+  The project as is, builds with x64 staic libraries.

-  Must link to libraries directory in disk
+  To build, copy wxWidgets x64 .lib files to lib/vc_x64_lib/ and use CMake as usual.

 # TODO